Mount Miguel High School

 Mount Miguel High School is a public, comprehensive high school located in Spring Valley, California and serves over 1,400 students in grades nine through twelve.
 Opened in 1957, Mount Miguel is the fourth of twelve high schools constructed in the Grossmont Union High School District.
 MMHS is the home of the Matadors, and the school colors are red and black.

 Mount Miguel High School is accredited by the Western Association of Schools and Colleges (WASC) and is a 1990 California Distinguished School.

 Matador Early College (MEC)

 Students in the MEC enroll in UC/CSU transferable college courses at Grossmont College or Cuyamaca College.
 They experience a college atmosphere, and are oriented to the process involved in enrolling in college, choosing classes, and completing college coursework.

+Matador Mechanics

+Students in the Engineering & Robotics program gain real world robotics experience through participating in the FIRST Robotics FIRST Tech Challenge as part of a team.
+They gain programming knowledge, mechanics expertise, and logistical design skills.

 Advancement Via Individual Determination (AVID)

 AVID is a college prep elective course designed to ensure that students are meeting all A-G requirements and are college-ready by the end of their senior year.